PRIVATE GUIDED TOURS OF THE SACHSENHAUSEN MEMORIAL

 Due to the location of the camp memorial, it is necessary to take public transport unless using private transportation.
 The town of Oranienburg is about 45 minutes from Berlin on the Regional train line.

 Included in all our tour offers for Sachsenhausen is a percentage donation to the memorial trust responsible for preserving this historically significant site.

 Perfect for individuals, families, groups, schools, and companies

 All of our private tours are custom tailored to our clients needs and wishes and can include Berlin sights decided in advance or spontaneously organised on the day of the tour.

 If you have any specific requests for your tour, regarding sights and content, do not hesitate to ask – you can email us at firstname.lastname@example.org or feel free to contact us via the contact box at the bottom of this page for a personalised offer.

-Get in touch now if you are looking to book a private tour with us
+Get in touch now to book a private tour/s with us